Causality and the Interpretation of Quantum Mechanics: Conclusion and Outlook

-In the one-world interpretation, measurement outcomes are deterministic, and they are determined by the initial state of the entire system.
+In the one-world interpretation, measurement outcomes are deterministic, and they are determined by the initial quantum state of the entire system.
 However, we cannot maintain the exact same state of every atom and molecule in the detector (including the environment) in each repetition of the experiment, leading to the uncertainty of experimental results.
 Clearly, this interpretation is a kind of hidden variable theory.
-However, as explained in Section \ref{inter}, because it violate Statistical Independence, it does not fall under Bell's local hidden variable theory \cite{Bell1964} or Leggett's definition of ``nonlocal hidden-variable theory" \cite{Leggett2003}.
-In fact, the one-world interpretation is very much like a superdeterministic theory, but unlike traditional superdeterministic theories, the one-world interpretation posits that quantum mechanics is complete \cite{Hossenfelder2020}.
+However, as explained in Section \ref{inter}, because it violate Statistical Independence (for the meaning of ``Statistical Independence", see Ref. \cite{Hance2022, Hossenfelder2020}), it does not fall under Bell's local hidden variable theory \cite{Bell1964} or Leggett's definition of ``nonlocal hidden-variable theory" \cite{Leggett2003}.
+Therefore, it will not be ruled out by experiments related to Bell's inequality and Leggett's inequality.
+In fact, the one-world interpretation closely resembles a superdeterministic theory \cite{Hossenfelder2020}; however, unlike traditional superdeterministic approaches, it maintains that nonlocal quantum mechanics is a complete theory.
 Combining the causality defined in this paper, it can be concluded that the one-world interpretation is compatible with special relativity, and situations involving superluminal transmission of information do not arise, nor does the Sorkin-type impossible measurements problem.

 While our work provides a framework to harmoniously integrate relativistic causality, quantum non-locality, and quantum measurement, we still lack a quantitative description of the one-world interpretation.
 Most crucially, we are uncertain about the correspondence between quantum states and macroscopic states, where ``macroscopic states" refer to states described using classical concepts, as introduced in Section \ref{owi}.
 For some simple cases, we can find correspondences between quantum states and macroscopic states \cite{Chen2021}.
 However, it is often challenging to find the corresponding quantum state for general complex macroscopic states.
 For instance, it is difficult to determine the quantum state describing a cat.